 Graduate students: 4 weeks, 1 renewal, 10 item limit

-Textbooks that are held in the Reserve collection but that are still available through the Textbook Rental Center for rental are available for overnight check out from the Reserves Collection only with a fee of 780 KZT.
+Textbooks that are held in the Reserve collection but that are still available for rental can be checked out for overnight from the Reserves Collection only with a fee of 870 KZT.

 Fiction collection items are allowed to be checked out for 4 weeks with one renewal; 3 item limit.